argoproj/argo-cd/docs/user-guide/private-repositories.md

 ## Unknown SSH Hosts

 If you are using a privately hosted Git service over SSH, then you have the following  options:

+(1) You can customize the Argo CD Docker image by adding the host's SSH public key to `/etc/ssh/ssh_known_hosts`.
+Additional entries to this file can be generated using the `ssh-keyscan` utility (e.g. `ssh-keyscan your-private-git-server.com`.
+For more information see [example](https://github.com/argoproj/argo-cd/tree/master/examples/known-hosts) which demonstrates how `/etc/ssh/ssh_known_hosts` can be customized.

+!!! note
+    The `/etc/ssh/ssh_known_hosts` should include Git host on each Argo CD deployment as well as on a computer where `argocd repo add` is executed.
+After resolving issue
+    [#1514](https://github.com/argoproj/argo-cd/issues/1514) only `argocd-repo-server` deployment has to be customized.

 (1) Add repository using Argo CD CLI and `--insecure-ignore-host-key` flag: